top of page

 The art of receiving

 We talk a lot about love.
-How to give it.
-How to show up.
-How to be a better partner, friend, human.
-But there's one piece of the conversation that almost always gets left out — and I think it might be the most important one.
+We discuss how to give it, how to show up, and how to be a better partner, friend, and human.
+But there's one piece of the conversation that often gets left out.
+I believe it might be the most important one.

-Here's a tiny example that's stayed with me: compliments.
-For most of my life, the moment someone paid me one, I'd minimize it.
-Deflect it.
-Wave it away like a compliment was a wasp at a picnic.
+Here's a tiny example that has stayed with me: compliments.
+For most of my life, when someone paid me a compliment, I would minimize it.
+I would deflect it, waving it away like a wasp at a picnic.
 "Oh, this old thing?"
 "Really?
 I'm not sure about it."
 "You're too kind."
 Sound familiar?

-The thing is — it wasn't that I didn't want the compliment.
+The truth is, it wasn't that I didn't want the compliment.
 It just made me uncomfortable.
-And so I pushed it away.
-Which, when I finally understood it, felt a lot like being handed a gift and putting it straight in the bin.
+So, I pushed it away.
+When I finally understood this, it felt like being handed a gift and putting it straight in the bin.

 This is something I genuinely didn't know for a long time.
 I thought love was mostly about giving.
 And I was excellent at giving.
 Too excellent, honestly.

 Over-giving was my specialty.
-My love language, my identity, my default setting — always the one who gave, always the one with a finger on everyone else's pulse, always the one who didn't ask for anything in return.
-(While secretly, of course, wanting it.
-That's the quiet lie at the centre of over-giving: we tell ourselves we want nothing back, but we do.
+It was my love language, my identity, my default setting.
+I was always the one who gave, always the one with a finger on everyone else's pulse, and always the one who didn't ask for anything in return.
+While secretly, of course, wanting it.
+That's the quiet lie at the center of over-giving: we tell ourselves we want nothing back, but we do.
 We all do.
-And there is nothing wrong with that.)
+And there is nothing wrong with that.

 Because love that only flows one way isn't love — it's performance.
 And performance is exhausting.

-For love to grow, to expand, to become the living, breathing thing it's meant to be — it needs to move in both directions.
+For love to grow, to expand, and to become the living, breathing thing it's meant to be, it needs to move in both directions.
 Giving and receiving.
 In balance.
 In flow.

-For the past year, one of my biggest areas of focus in my spiritual practice has been exactly this — learning to receive without immediately feeling the urge to give something back.
+For the past year, one of my biggest areas of focus in my spiritual practice has been learning to receive without immediately feeling the urge to give something back.
 To let a kindness just... be.
 To sit with someone's generosity without needing to balance the scales.

 I'm not going to pretend I'm all the way there.
 But I'm close.
-And honestly?
+Honestly?
 It's changed everything.

-Right now, Theo and I are on our way to France — currently somewhere in Germany, watching the landscape change outside the window.
-And these past nine days have been a kind of living classroom.
+Right now, Theo and I are on our way to France.
+We're currently somewhere in Germany, watching the landscape change outside the window.
+These past nine days have been a kind of living classroom.
 Friends and family have poured love over us at every stop.
 Meals cooked, beds made up, arms wide open.
 Pure, uncomplicated warmth everywhere we turned.

-Instead of deflecting it, minimising it, or immediately trying to reciprocate — I practiced receiving it.
+Instead of deflecting it, minimizing it, or immediately trying to reciprocate, I practiced receiving it.
 With my whole heart.
-And it was one of the most beautiful things I've ever let myself experience.
+It was one of the most beautiful things I've ever let myself experience.

 The universe wants to give.
 There is an abundance of love available to us at all times.
 But we have to be open to it.
 We have to make room.
 We have to actually let it in.